walquis/git-basics-team-project/thebook/src/session1.md

 > 1. Revert, using another option of `git reset`.
 Commit.
 > 1. Revert, using another option of `git reset`.
 Commit.

 We've only used `git reset` to move our current branch back one commit.
-But `git reset` will move our current branch anywhere we tell it.
+But with `git reset`, we can move our current branch anywhere we want.
 When might this be useful?

+**Scenario**: You accidentally make commits on `main`, but then realize you should be on a branch--for instance, in order to push that branch and submit a Pull Request for it (we'll discuss PR's soon).

+#### LAB - Simulate branching "after-the-fact"
+> 1. Make 3 or 4 commits on `main`.
+Then realize Oops, I should be on another branch.
+> 1. Make a branch at your current location.  _Hover [here](doesnotexist.jpg, "'git branch mybranch' (not 'git checkout mybranch'!
+Why is that?)") for a hint._
+> 1. Use `git reset` to move `main` back to where it should be.

 ### Create And Resolve Merge Conflicts - With Basic Workflow